 Parry: Kenneth Colby designed a chatterbot named Parry in 1972.
 Parry was created to represent a person suffering from paranoid schizophrenia (most common chronic mental disorder).
 "ELIZA with attitude" was how Parry was described.
 In the early 1970s, Parry was put to the test using a variant of the Turing Test.

 Eugene Goostman: Eugene Goostman was a chatbot that was created in Saint Petersburg in 2001.
 This bot has taken part in a number of Turing Tests.
-Goostman won the competition billed as the largest-ever Turing test content in June 2012, convincing 29 percent of the judges that it was a human.
+Goostman won the competition billed as the largest-ever Turing test contest in June 2012, convincing 29 percent of the judges that it was a human.
 Goostman had the appearance of a 13-year-old virtual boy.

 Many philosophers were strongly opposed to the concept of Artificial Intelligence as a whole.
 "Chinese Room" was the most famous debate on this list.

 In his paper "Mind, Brains, and Program," published in 1980, John Searle proposed the "Chinese Room" thought experiment, which argued against the validity of Turing's Test.
-He said, "Programming a computer may make it to understand a language, but it will not produce a real understanding of language or consciousness in a computer."
+He said, "Programming a computer may make it understand a language, but it will not produce a real understanding of language or consciousness in a computer."